-No matter your appetite or dietary requirements, there's something here that will be your kind of delicious
+No matter your appetite or dietary requirements, Wellington has something that will be your kind of delicious

-Sip wildly delicious beers and natural wines at Garage Project's Wild Workshop, brunch until you can't brunch on delicious yum cha-style dishes, forage for your dinner and then have a go at cooking it yourself and wind up the weekend with an alfresco breakfast at Wellington's market by the sea.
+Sip wildly delicious beers and natural wines at Garage Project's Wild Workshop, brunch until you can't brunch on delicious yum cha-style dishes, and wind up the weekend with breakfast at Wellington's market by the sea.
 Ready, steady, eat!

 Taste an experiment

 Wellington's craft beer rock stars Garage Project started off in Aro Valley but now have a place right in the city which they call their Wild Workshop.
 It's where they create all things wild and wonderful: barrel-aged sours, spontaneous ferments, beer-wine hybrids and their Crushed wines.